schuelermine/schuelermine.github.io/src/blogposts/2025-c-pointers.md

 } some_point_projected = some_point.x@2;
 ```

-This feels a bit unnatural in this case due to the fact that, unlike arrays, a part of a struct type isn’t really quite as easy to relate to the original struct type.
-We rarely deal with structs where we know some prefix of them, which might be analogous to an array where we don’t know the size.
+This feels a bit unnatural in this case.
+I think this might be due to the fact that, unlike with arrays, a part of a struct type isn’t really quite as easy to relate to the original struct type.
+We rarely deal with structs where we only know some of the fields, which might be analogous to an array where we don’t know the size.
+Slicing structs, when it occurs, like in the Berkeley socket APIs, is unusual and feels like a bit of a hack.

 The way in which we understand arrays of unknown size as a pointer is, in fact, an example of a broader pattern, where we hide some object we can’t deal with directly behind some opaque handle.
 Then, we have some way of supplying the missing information to actually operate on the object.

 In a C array, that missing information may be the length, which is then supplied from any number of sources.

-We may store that information alongside the array, either in memory, next to the array, but at a static offset, or alongside the pointer in our local variables.
+We may store that information alongside the array, either in memory, next to the array, but at a static offset, or alongside the pointer in our local variables (or wherever the pointer may reside).

-Storing it together with the pointer in our local variables is what we call a wide pointer.
+Storing it together with the pointer is what we call a wide pointer.
 This is e.g. how `std::vector` in C++ may be implemented, and it’s what Rust uses automatically to let you take references to unsized types like arrays, `&[T]`, that automatically store their length.

 We’re effectively already doing this in C whenever we take parameters like `size_t len, char *buf`.
 Taking two arguments is equivalent to taking a two-member struct, and that two-member struct, if we were to extract it as its own type, is a wide pointer.